jgkamat/DoCIF/README.md

 3. `cp DoCIF/sample/config.yml ` This will overwrite your existing circle.yml
 4. Add the secrets you told config.docif about into the circleci web interface to use all features.
 5. Enjoy!

+## Advanced Features

+DoCIF has support for many nice features such as individual GitHub status icons and caching basimages.

+#### Status Icons

+Status Entries require a few extra variables to be set properly, as well as a user with a GH Status API Token.
+Look in your config.docif to see some examples of these.

+1. Set `GITHUB_REPO` to your repo on github.
+For example, you would turn https://github.com/alda-lang/alda into `alda-lang/alda`.
+2. Set environmental variables for your GH Status token, username, and email via the circleci web interface (secure) or your circle.yml (insecure).
+Then place the NAMES of these env variables in `GH_STATUS_TOKEN_VAR`, `GH_USER_VAR`, and `GH_EMAIL_VAR`.
+3. Add multiple `TEST_COMMANDS` to see them come up as individual status tokens.

+You can debug issues by running the build on circleCi with ssh, and running `bash -x ./path/to/DoCIF/util/maketest.sh --pending` and looking for the output of the curl commands.
+Those curl commands are docif trying to set status tokens.

+#### Caching Via DockerHub

+DoCIF can create a 'baseimage' for you and automatically rebuild it when certain files (setup/dependency files) change.

+1. Create an account on the docker hub, and create a normal (not automated build) repository to use as a baseimage push location.
+2. Place your docker user, email, and password into circleci (secure) or circle.yml (insecure).
+Then set `DOCKER_PASSWORD_VAR`, `DOCKER_EMAIL_VAR`, and `DOCKER_USER_VAR` to the VARIABLE NAMES of the respective credentials.
+3. Add file names as elements to `SETUP_SHA_FILES` to force a rebuild when they change.

+## Debugging a DoCIF Error

+DoCIF has a bunch of error messages, but they are hard to see at times.
+Open up the raw output from circleci and search for `[WARN]` and `[ERR]`.
+All DoCIF error messages will have those headers.

+Check to make sure your credentials work

+If all else fails, ssh into the circleci node, run `bash -x ./path/to/DoCIF/command` and find where DoCIF went wrong.

+If you find a problem within DoCIF itself or want more features, simply submit an issue to this repostiory! :smile:

 ## License
 DoCIF is licensed under the GNU LGPLv3.
 In an incomplete summary, this means you can use DoCIF with any project (even nonfree ones :cry:), but if you mod DoCIF itself, you must license the derivative work under the LGPLv3 or the GPLv3.
 See the included LICENSE file for details.